NCLEX-RN Exam Guide

 - Assess the potential for violence and use safety precautions (e.g., suicide, homicide, self-destructive behavior)

-- Incorporate client cultural practice and beliefs when planning and providing care
+- Incorporate client cultural practices and beliefs when planning and providing care

-- Assess family dynamics to determine plan of care (e.g., structure, bonding, communication, boundaries, coping mechanisms)
+- Assess family dynamics to determine the plan of care (e.g., structure, bonding, communication, boundaries, coping mechanisms)

 - Provide care and education for acute and chronic behavioral health issues (e.g., anxiety, depression, dementia, eating disorders)

 - Assess psychosocial, spiritual, and occupational factors affecting care, and plan interventions

 - Provide care for a client experiencing visual, auditory, or cognitive distortions (e.g., hallucinations)

 - Recognize non-verbal cues to physical and/or psychological stressors